mattermost/mattermost-developer-documentation/site/content/blog/2019-12-18-cloud-monitoring.md

 helm install stable/prometheus
 ```

 In order to install the Prometheus federation server, changes are required in the Helm values.yaml file and especially in the prometheus.yml section.
-The scrape_configs need to be replaced by a federate job name.
-For more information have a look in the code snippet below.
+The `scrape_configs` needs to be replaced by a federate job name.
+For more information, take a look at the code snippet below.

 ```yaml
 prometheus.yml: